 - a passenger of a car falling out of the vehicle.

 Example: Carlos is driving through a neighborhood.
-He takes a turn at a fast speed and he bounces of a curb, causing the car to flip up in the air.
+He takes a turn at a fast speed and he bounces off a curb, causing the car to flip up in the air.
 It lands upside down on the front yard of someone’s property.
 No one is hurt, but Carlos’s auto is badly damaged.

 Here, Carlos would have to report the accident to the DMV.
 While nobody was hurt in the incident, the car was damaged in excess of $1,000.
 This report still has to get made despite the accident happening on private property.
-Note that if another driver caused Carlos’s vehicle to flip, and not the curb, then that driver would also have to make a report to the DMV.
+Note that if another driver caused Carlos’s vehicle to flip, and not the curb, then that driver would also have to make a crash report to the DMV.

 - the crash resulted in any injuries, or